My main interest in research is Canine Behavior, more precisely Dog Cognition.

 My aim is to better understand how dogs became so skillful in communicating with humans, and I am very concerned by the effect of life experience on these skills.
 Comparison of skills between pet dogs, dogs in captivity (e.g. shelter dogs), working dogs, or free ranging dogs are for me one of the most important field to better understand dogs’ sociality.

-Current Research: Dog-Human behavioural synchronization at University Aix-Marseille, France
+I studied for 3 years Dog-Human behavioural synchronization at University Aix-Marseille, France.